alsalafiyyah/alsalafiyyah.github.io/_posts/hijrah/2020-09-15-living-in-village-where-bidah-widespread.md

 The Prophet (peace be upon him) said, "**When I command you to do anything, do of it as much as you possibly can.**" [^1]

-Leaving the places of Fitnah (temptation) and Bid`ahs related to Shirk to a place where your religion is protected, where you cooperate with Ahl-ul-Sunnah (those adhering to Sunnah), and where you are able to earn your living lawfully, is considered a Hijrah (a believer's migration to an Islamic land) for the sake of Allah.
+Leaving the places of Fitnah (temptation) and Bid'ahs related to Shirk to a place where your religion is protected, where you cooperate with Ahl-ul-Sunnah (those adhering to Sunnah), and where you are able to earn your living lawfully, is considered a Hijrah (a believer's migration to an Islamic land) for the sake of Allah.

 ---